FYP-Virtual-Programming-Laboratory/code-collab/README.md

 ### Configuration

 You can configure the URLs for GraphQL, WebSocket, and signaling server using the `configure` function.
+This is best placed in the entrypoint of your code.
+It has to be called before any other part of this library is used.

 ```typescript
 import { configure } from "code-collab";